Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 5. Capitalize on weak returns: Pay attention to your opponent's weak returns and exploit them by placing shots strategically.
 If they consistently return shots high or short, be ready to attack and finish the point.

-By practicing shot placement and developing good awareness, you will become more effective in controlling the game and capitalizing on your opponent's weaknesses.
+By practicing shot placement and developing good court awareness, you will become more effective in controlling the game and capitalizing on your opponent's weaknesses.

 Common beginner mistakes